 A ship may be arrested in Malaysia as long as the arresting party's claim falls under any of the provisions of Section 20(2) and Section 21 of the Supreme Court Act 1981 of England and Wales.

-A party who wants to arrest a ship in Malaysia must strictly comply with the Rules of Order 70 of the Rules of High Court 1980 ("RHC") which govern admiralty proceedings in the Malaysian High Court.

-Malaysia now has a dedicated Admiralty Court to hear applications for arrest.
+A party who wants to arrest a ship in Malaysia must strictly comply with the Rules of Order 70 of the Rules of Court 2012 which govern admiralty proceedings in the Malaysian High Court.
+Malaysia now has a dedicated Admiralty Court situated in the High Court of Malaya at Kuala Lumpur to hear applications for arrest relating to Vessels calling the West Malaysian ports.
+For Vessels calling the East Malaysian ports, the application will have to be heard by any of the High Courts situated in the High Court of Sabah and Sarawak.